-Laundry services is offered by the lodges and included as part of the accommodations.
+Laundry services is offered by the lodges and sometimes included as part of the accommodations.

 Generally, no visas are required for American passport holders - for South Africa.
 You must have a current passport, valid for six months after your return home and has at least three blank pages in it for stamps/visas.
 If not, you are likely to be denied access into the country.
-American passport holders do require a visa to visit Zambia, these can be obtained on arrival at a cost of US$50.00 per person for a single entry visa - paid in US$.
+American passport holders do not require a visa to visit South Africa or Namibia.
+Other countries vary.

 It is a condition of travel with our tour organizer that guests must have their own travel insurance for cancellation, curtailment, medical expenses, baggage loss and default arrangements.
 Purchase a travel insurance plan to cover: loss of baggage or valuables, personal accident, medical expenses, cancellation, curtailment and default arrangements.
 Medical evacuation is mandatory, it is up to you if you want full trip cancellation for any reason in advance of the trip.

 One company that offers trip insurance is mytripinsurance.com.
 If you're interested in this insurance, check out TravelGuard's Protect Assist policy.
 For more information: 800-826-4919 or www.TravelGuard.com.
 Also TravelEx has good policies.

 For lost luggage, most major airlines will reimburse up to $3,000 worth of goods.
 In addition, credit cards or renter and home owner's policies may cover it but there is a limit on the cost of each item.
 Check your policies before leaving for your trip on the amount that is covered and camera equipment coverage.
 For international participants, please check with a local insurance company or travel agency about purchasing insurance coverage for the trip.